wjessop/em-campfire/README.md

 #### :ignore_self

 em-campfire receives messages that it posted on it's streaming connections.
 By default it processes these just as it would any other message. set :ignore_self to true to make it ignore messages it sends.

+#### :ignore_timestamps

+Campfire sends periodic timestamp messages.
+They're useless for most applications, so set this option and they will be totally ignored.

 ## Requirements